Multipath Channel

 Details

-A signal transmitted through a multipath channel, given as a vector or matrix of dimension by .
+A signal transmitted through a multipath channel, specified as a vector or matrix of dimension on .

 Data types |